xzhai1/latte/README.md

     make -j8

 and fingers crossed, it won't throw an error.
+Set one last environmental vairable:

+	export LD_LIBRARY_PATH=./halide/bin/:~/protobuf/lib/:${LD_LIBRARY_PATH}

-Then you can run a test.
-Since the libraries are loaded dynamically, you need to specify where to look for those libraries:
+Then you can run a test by invoking:

-    LD_LIBRARY_PATH=../halide/bin/:~/protobuf/lib/ ./run_test images/rgb.png model/train_val.prototxt model/fcn-32s-pascalcontext.caffemodel
+	./run_test.sh

+If you want to see what command line options are available to you:

+	./test -helpshort
+	test:
+	 ./test --image_path            image.png
+	        --train_val_path        train_val.prototxt
+	        --trained_model_path    trained_model.caffemodel
+	        --test_all
+	        --test_loadfromtest
+	        --test_conv
+	        --test_deconv
+	        --test_net

 ## Install Caffe for Benchmarking
 Installing caffe is not exactly a cup of caffe...